 |Total Annual Fund Operating Expenses

-Pursuant to an expense cap agreement between the Fund’s adviser, Frontegra Asset Management, Inc. ("Frontegra") and the Fund, Frontegra agreed to waive its management fee and/or reimburse the Fund’s operating expenses to the extent necessary to ensure that the Fund’s total operating expenses (excluding acquired fund fees and expenses) do not exceed 0.70% of the Fund's average daily net assets attributable to Institutional Class and Service Class shares, respectively.
-The expense cap agreement for the Fund will continue in effect until October 31, 2018, with successive renewal terms of one year unless terminated by Frontegra or the Fund prior to any such renewal.
+Pursuant to an expense cap agreement between the Fund’s adviser, Frontegra Asset Management, Inc. ("Frontegra") and the Fund, Frontegra agreed to waive its management fee and/or reimburse the Fund’s operating expenses to the extent necessary to ensure that the Fund’s total operating expenses (excluding acquired fund fees and expenses) do not exceed 0.70% and 0.85% of the Fund's average daily net assets attributable to Institutional Class and Service Class shares, respectively.
+The expense cap agreement for the Fund will continue in effect until October 31, 2019, with successive renewal terms of one year unless terminated by Frontegra or the Fund prior to any such renewal.
 “Other Expenses” are presented before any waivers or expense reimbursements.

 Past performance does not guarantee future results.
 The principal value of an investment and investment return will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance quoted and may be obtained by calling 888-825-2100.
 Investment performance reflects contractual fee waivers in effect.
 In the absence of such waiver, total returns would be reduced.